jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 Florida and North Carolina.[^3]  Below is the pattern of ideal solar generation: potential generation throughout the year in each locale stripping out generation shortfalls due to weather.
 As above, these are benchmarked against maximum physical output for an hour in that location.

-[^3] Specifically, in North Carolina I used the region covered by the balancing authority "Duke Progress East" and in Florida, "Duke Florida."
+[^3] Specifically, in North Carolina I used the region covered by the balancing authority "Duke Energy Progress East" and in Florida, "Duke Energy Florida."
 Larger regions appeared to suffer from incomplete data.

 ![Monthly Capacity Curve by State](/assets/images/post4_multi_state.png)